 Classroom Device Etiquette

 Virtually all colleges allow devices in class, and some may include charging stations for use while in a lecture.
 The main rule to remember when dealing with devices in class is to minimize the distraction to others.
 Ensure that your device will not make noise: For laptops and tablets, that means muting all software, while phones should be set to vibrate.
-Do not answer calls, send messages, or visit websites not related to class.
+Do not answer calls, send messages, or visit websites not related to the class.
 In a class of fewer than 15 people and in classes that are heavily discussion-based, remember that professors may discourage any device use.
 Never use a device to record a lecture without asking for permission first.